Impact of US Tariffs on Canada' Economy

 As part of a growing trade war on several fronts, the Trump administration has imposed a 25% tariff on steel and a 10% tariff on aluminium.
 The Canadian government quickly retaliated, with 16.6 billion Canadian dollars worth of tariffs being imposed on the US, equating to the value of Canadian exports being taxed by the United States.
-On July 1, 2018, these countermeasures went into effect, with dozens of US exports being impacted, from steel and aluminium all the way to food and textiles.
+On July 1, 2018, these countermeasures went into effect, with dozens of US exports being impacted, from steel and aluminum all the way to food and textiles.

 As the trade war casts a shadow over the world’s largest trade relationship between two countries, what are the implications for the digital landscape in North America?
 Here is where we think there will be a significant impact from these tariffs.

 Retail eCommerce revenue in Canada was 20.2 billion US dollars in 2017.
 Over 30% of this revenue comes from the United States.
 Canadian small businesses have a tendency to be laggards in the eCommerce space, which has opened the door for US companies to gain a strong foothold in the country.
 In fact, many Canadians shop online from US retailers because they are able to find lower prices.

 This may no longer be the case.
 With a 10% tariff on a number of consumer goods, US retailers will have a much harder time making a profit on certain products.
 Either the items will increase in price, or the retailers will stop shipping them to Canada.
 Regardless of the outcome, Canadians will be forced to spend more money to buy from local retailers, while US sellers will lose significant revenue from their nearly $7 billion USD in exports to Canada.

 OPIN works with a number of retailers that have incredibly small profit margins.
 Every cent counts, which is why eCommerce sites need to be optimized for visitor conversion.
 This will be truer than ever, as businesses will begin hemorrhaging cross-border website traffic.
 In order to survive, they will need to have a conversion-centric website that can provide results even with lower visitor numbers and a lower customer base to pull from.

 The United States in Isolation